klausahrenberg/WThermostatBeca/README.md

 Your MQTT broker receive all messages to <YOUR_TOPIC>.
 The following commands will be send from the device:
 1. <YOUR_TOPIC>/state at every change on the device and/or every 5 minutes
 2. <YOUR_TOPIC>/schedules at the start of the device, at every change or request
-3. <YOUR_TOPIC>/message can contain 2 strings: 'unknown' for unknown commands received from MCU or 'error' for error messages.
+3. <YOUR_TOPIC>/mcucommand can contain 2 strings: 'unknown' for unknown commands received from MCU or 'mcu: <0x0.>' for logged messages from MCU, if command 'logMcu' enabled this before (default: disabled)

 You can send the following commands to the device:
 1. <YOUR_TOPIC>/schedules/0 to request for the schedules.
 The schedules come back in 3 separate messages for workday, saturday and sunday
 2. <YOUR_TOPIC>/state/0 to request the state record of the device.
-3. <YOUR_TOPIC>/webService/true|false can be called with an bool to switch the web service on or off
+3. <YOUR_TOPIC>/webServer/true|false can be called with an bool to switch the web service on or off
 4. <YOUR_TOPIC>/mcucommand sends directly serial mcu commands to the device.
-The has to be a string in hexa-form without the checksum buyte at the end, e.g. to set the desired temperature to 24.5C: "55 aa 01 07 00 08 02 02 00 04 00 00 00 31".
+The has to be a string in hexa-form without the checksum byte at the end, e.g. to set the desired temperature to 24.5C: "55 aa 01 07 00 08 02 02 00 04 00 00 00 31".
 This command is only for testing of unknown Tuya MCU commands and will not be required for regular work with the device.
+5. <YOUR_TOPIC>/logMcu/true|false enables or disables forwarding of all MCU messages to the MQTT broker.
+Only for testing.

 ### State record - json structure
 The state record of the device is send in follwing json structure:
 ```json